ecc521/Space-Saver-develop/README.md

-Build for host system:
+Building:

-electron-forge make
+Run electron-forge make to build for host system

-Although I wish I could just use: electron-forge make --arch=ia32,x64,armv7l,arm64,mips64el all
+Run build.sh to build for all supported systems

-Electron forge has some bugs with it.
-To build for all systems and architectures (except Mac app store), simply run build.sh
+Unless jpegtran is compiled to WebAssembly and electron-forge fixes some bugs, we won't be able to simply run electron-forge make --arch=ia32,x64,armv7l,arm64,mips64el all